 - Consider being active with a partner.
 Studies have shown that people stick to their activity program and enjoy it more when they have a partner. n Make sure that you can carry on a conversation while you are doing any activity.
 If you cannot carry on a conversation, you are exercising too hard and need to slow down.

-for people with heart failure.
 Your doctor may recommend cardiac rehabilitation as part of your treatment plan.
 In

 cardiac rehabilitation, you work with a team of healthcare experts that helps you recover.